IAHispano/Applio-Docs/guides/Audio/UVR.md

 2. In our Google Drive, we created the folder **Separar** where we will put our songs to separate, and **Vocales** where our already separated song will be stored.
 !!!info
-Now you can download the music that you want to separate from Colab. go to the **YouTube Audio Downloader for Separation** cell, just place the link of the song in **video_url** and run that cell.
-Your song will be stored in the folders that you created in your Drive.
+Now you can download the music that you want to separate from Colab, go to the **YouTube Audio Downloader for Separation** cell, just place the link of the song in **video_url** and song name in **audio_name**, then run that cell.
+Your song will be stored in the **Separar** folder that you created in your Drive.
 !!!
 3. Run the **Installation** cell to start cloning the repository to the colab and mount drive.